bitbankinc/bitbank-api-docs/errors.md

 - `70009` Market order has been temporarily restricted.
 Please use limit order instead.
 - `70010` Minimum Order Quantity is increased temporarily.
 - `70011` System is busy.
 Please try again.
+- `70012` System error.
+- `70013` Order and cancel has been temporarily restricted.
+- `70014` Withdraw and cancel request has been temporarily restricted.
+- `70015` Lending and cancel request has been temporarily restricted.
+- `70016` Lending and cancel request has been restricted.
+- `70017` Orders on pair have been suspended.
+- `70018` Order and cancel on pair have been suspended.
+- `70019` Order cancel request is in process.